Special Education, M.S. - Autism Spectrum Disorders and other Developmental Disabilities

 - SED/CMD 652 — Assessment of Autism Spectrum Disorders (3-Credits)

 - SED 519 — Clinical Practices in Special Education (3-Credits)

 - SED 514 — Transition Within Disability Services (3-Credits)

 *12 credits of graduate electives may be chosen from special education or related courses with advisor approval, but these may not be credits that have been applied to a previous degree.
 These courses may be any graduate level course in the School of Arts and Science, School of Education, or School of Health and Human Services.
-If a student is also pursuing initial certification or cross endorsement in special education on the graduate level, 6 credits from the 300-400 level may only by applied if they have not already been applied to another degree.

 *Comprehensive exam in Autism Spectrum Disorders and Other Developmental Disabilities is Required.